 This is the most important first step.
 A legitimate car shipping company must be registered with the U.S. Department of Transportation and have an active Motor Carrier (MC) number.
 This proves they are legally authorized to transport vehicles across state lines.
 Don’t just take their word for it; ask for their numbers and verify them.
 Equally important is their insurance coverage.
 The company should provide proof of cargo insurance that protects your vehicle during transit.
 Be sure to ask about the coverage amount and what the policy includes, so you know exactly how your car is protected from pickup to delivery.

-How to Research and Vet Potential Shippers
+Do Your Research and Vet Potential Shippers

 Once you’ve confirmed a company is licensed and insured, it’s time to dig a little deeper.
 Look for a shipper with a proven track record and experience, especially with the unique challenges of NYC.
 You can use the company’s USDOT and MC numbers to look them up on the FMCSA’s SAFER Company Snapshot website.
 This official database will show you their operating status, safety record, and other important details.
 A reputable company will have this information readily available and will be transparent about their history.
 This simple check helps you avoid scams and ensures you’re working with an established, professional carrier.